On this page, you can learn how to use

 Skipping an operation

-skip: true as part of the options.
-This is useful if you want to ignore a query if a user isn’t authenticated:
+For example, you could use this if you want to ignore a query if a user isn’t authenticated:

 Controlling child props

-graphql will provide a
+graphql used with a query will provide a

 data prop to the wrapped component with various information about the state of the query.
 We’ll also see that mutations provide a callback on the